jaydm/gcCourseProject/CodeBook.md

 ---
 # Original Data

 The original data was produced by Samsung and is described as follows.
+See below for the converted data descriptions.

 ## Feature Selection